erred/w/src/blog/2019-06-20-privacy-policy.md

---- title
-privacy policy
---- description
+---
-but privacy
+description: but privacy
+title: privacy policy
---- main
+---
 _privacy_ screams the world

 _but you don't have any_